Data Centers in Cheyenne

 Power Analysis

-Power Grid Reliability: The power grid supporting Cheyenne is well-engineered for its industrial users.
-Data centers in the area are typically supported by redundant power feeds from separate substations, ensuring high levels of uptime for critical operations.
+Power Grid Reliability: The power grid is well-engineered to support the state's significant energy sector.
+Data centers in the area benefit from this sturdy infrastructure, with redundant power feeds available to ensure high levels of uptime.

 Market Access, Business & Tax Climate

 Tax Advantage For Data Centers: Wyoming provides one of the most attractive tax climates for data centers in the United States.
-The state offers a complete sales and use tax exemption on the purchase of data center equipment, which significantly lowers the capital investment required for new builds and expansions.
+The state offers a complete sales and use tax exemption on the purchase of data center equipment, servers, and software, which dramatically lowers capital expenditures.

 Natural Disaster Risk